sara-nl/griddocs/source/Pages/documentation/sphinx_install.rst

 Introduction
 ============

-The grid documentation itself is written in *restructured text*.
+The Grid documentation itself is written in *restructured text*.
 The HTML documentation is generated using *Sphinx*.
 This page explains how to install the Sphinx software.

 =================
 Installing Sphinx